TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 For MCTS this is done in the while loop (lines 4 to 11).
 I.e. line 6 is \textit{expand}, line 7-8 is \textit{update}, line 9 performs \textit{pruning}, and line 10 corresponds to \textit{move}.
 The only difference between ASAP and MCTS is in how they score nodes within the \textit{expand}.

 Another important consideration when implementing a rollout based decoding function is to choose the right termination condition within the while loop.
 Simply relying on sampling the EOS token is not sufficient because if a mistake has been made at the beginning of a Python program, then sampling the EOS token would lead to a probability of zero being assigned by the Expand function.
 This could then cause the terminal node to be never selected for expansion resulting in an infinite loop.
-That's why a maximum length constraint is added for MCTS (line 4) and ASAP (line 3).
+This is captured by the completeness check for MCTS (line 4) and ASAP (line 3).

 \paragraph*{\textbf{Update}}